Drawing from the Crowd: A Citizen Science Platform for Mapping Ukiyo-e Cultural Geography

 Our Mission

-To create an engaging, accessible platform where anyone interested in Japanese landscapes and culture can contribute to genuine scholarship.
-Through collaborative georeferencing, we aim to distinguish between prints grounded in topographic observation and those shaped primarily by visual conventions and artistic templates.
+To create an engaging, accessible platform where anyone interested in Japanese landscapes and culture can contribute to scholarship.
+Through collaborative georeferencing, we aim to identify which elements of a print reflect actual topography and which stem from artistic conventions—features that often coexist within the same image.

 How You Can Contribute

-• Identifying where you would stand to see the view depicted in a print
+• Identify where you would stand to see the view depicted in a print

-• Matching terrain contours in prints with modern-day topography
+• Match terrain contours in prints with modern-day topography using our interactive 3D tools

-• Documenting which prints engage with actual geography versus imaginary or composite landscapes
+• Document which prints engage with actual geography versus imaginary or composite landscapes

 Research Framework